askonube/IR-VM-Brute-Force/README.md

 ### **Closure**

-It is classified as a True Positive - Suspicious Activity.
-Brute force attempt occurred but was unsuccessful.
-Review and confirm incident resolution.
-Review/observe your notes for the incident.
-Finalize reporting and close the case.
-Close out the Incident within Sentinel as a “True Positive”
+The incident response team has reviewed and confirmed the resolution of the event.
+All containment and remediation steps have been completed, and relevant findings have been documented.
+This incident has been classified as a `True Positive – Suspicious Activity`.
+A brute force attack was detected targeting the `win-vm-mde` host.
+However, all attempts were unsuccessful, and no unauthorised access was achieved.